 The Dental Hygiene Program prepares individuals interested in providing preventive, educational and therapeutic services to the public.
-In order to expose students to the most modern equipment and advanced treatment techniques, the facilities of the Rutgers School of Dental Medicine and School of Health Related Professions-Scotch Plains Dental Suite are utilized.
+In order to expose students to the most modern equipment and advanced treatment techniques, the facilities of the Rutgers School of Dental Medicine-Newark and the School of Health Related Professions-Scotch Plains Dental Suite are utilized.
 Prospective dental hygiene students must possess manual dexterity, good vision, optimal oral and personal hygiene habits and good communication skills.

-- Prophylaxis (dental cleaning)
+- Prom prophylaxis (dental cleaning)

-- Administer fluoride
+- Administer fluoride and chemotherapedic agents

 - Provide patient education and nutritional counseling

 - Examine head, neck and oral areas for disease